mountwebs/blomstre-planttracker/README.md

 ![](images/screencapture.jpg?raw=true)

 ## Details
-Backend: API with Node and express
+Backend: API with Node, Express and Mongoose.
 Frontend: React and Redux

-For now the data about each plant is only stored localy in a json file.
+The data can either be stored in a mongoDB-database or locally in a json file.

 Blomstre is a react/express implementation of an earlier project: [ha-plant-tracker](https://github.com/mountwebs/ha-plant-tracker), a python plant tracker for home assistant.